How I Got to Call Canada Home: My 5-Year Immigration Journey to Canadian Citizenship

 Advice for Immigrants

-- Embrace change: Moving to a new country is hard, but growth happens outside your comfort zone, so embrace diversity and spread your wings.
+- Embrace change: Moving to a new country is hard, but growth happens outside your comfort zone

 Conclusion